moodle-an-hochschulen/moodle-theme_boost_campus/README.md

 * Improved paddings and margins for better alignment and better delineation of sections.
 * Designed description and intro boxes.
 * Designed blockquotes.
+* Improved design of maintenance warning to be more visible.

 ### Categories overview page